 If you like to cook or eat out, or you have a tight food budget, this plan is not for you.

-This diet offers a great 3-month jump start to get you on the road to weight loss.
-But the real question is whether you can continue to lose weight when you are no longer relying on the prepackaged foods.
+The real question is whether you can continue to lose weight or maintain your weight when you are no longer relying on the prepackaged foods.